MShawon/YouTube-Viewer/README.md

 Simple program to increase YouTube views written in Python.

 **Discalimer:** This has been developed for educational purposes only.

+**Cons:** Try not to use this script every day.
+Run this once or twice a week with newer proxies.
+Guess this will reduce the view decrease issue.

 # Requirements
  * Python 3.x
  * High speed Internet Connection